Fronted Adverbials: gorilla

 Read the three scintillating sentences opposite.
 They each begin with a fronted adverbial (bold).

 A fronted adverbial can be a single word, a phrase or a clause.
-It appears at the front of a sentence and can describe any of the following:
+This information chunk appears at the front of a sentence and can describe any of the following:

 - when the action took place